Umbilical Cord Compression

 In addition, pregnant women may be able to tell a difference in movement shortly after an umbilical cord compression.
 The baby’s movements may become a lot less frequent.
 Furthermore, when the amniotic sac ruptures, the mother may be able to physically feel the cord dropping into the birth canal if it prolapses.

-The outlook after an umbilical cord compression is generally good as long as the healthcare provider detects and treats the problem in time.
-As mentioned earlier however, failure to treat the compression fast enough can lead to lack of nutrients, oxygen, and blood flow to the baby.
+The outlook after an umbilical cord compression is generally good as long as the healthcare provider detects and treats the problem in a timely manner.
+As mentioned earlier however, failure to recognize the signs of umbilical cord compression and treat it fast enough can lead to lack of nutrients, oxygen, and blood flow to the baby.
 This in turn, can lead to severe brain damage, causing cerebral palsy (CP), autism, behavioral disorders, and fetal death.